Skip to main content

 Self-employed Frontier and cross border workers

-If you are Self-employed in Northern Ireland, you will need to attend a gateway interview to determine if you are Self-employed
+If you are Self-employed in Northern Ireland, you will need to go to a gateway interview to work out if you are Self-employed

 During this interview you will need to prove